Lylio/franky/README.md

 **Configaro Server**
 Configaro (configaro.lylio.tech) is a Spring Cloud Config Server which can pull secret application properties from a private GitHub repo (uri found in bootstrap.yml).
 To test this functionality, launch canary-services (`gradle bootRun`) then confirm the message returned from the endpoint http://localhost:8080/api/v1/config
+If the Configaro server is offline, the default config message from application.yml will display.
 - - -

 - MQ